aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartcollection/_index.md

 ```

 Adds a chart to the collection.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use [add(int,String,boolean,int,int,int,int)](../../com.aspose.cells/chartcollection\#add-int-String-boolean-int-int-int-int-) property.
 This property will be removed 12 months later since May 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |